THE POETRY OF

 the second cauldron, intended for dark soup, you can cook a

-a smaller pot, it will serve as a material for the aspic in the
+smaller pot, it will serve as a material for the aspic in the

-brawn and tripe sausage.
+brawn and liver sausage.

 When